 Google, Apple, Facebook, McDonald’s, and IBM all use TV advertising in their marketing mix.
 Why would that be?
 Because TV is still the best branding play in advertising.
 If TV is good enough for those brands, it should be good enough for you to reconsider putting TV spots back into your marketing strategy.

-A greater experience is created for the consumer when several forms of advertising are well integrated with one another to help influence a purchase.
-The challenge that advertisers have with traditional forms of advertising like TV advertising is being able to measure and track the following engagement activities with prospective consumers.
-The ability to track KPIs after a viewer watches a TV commercial is becoming easier with the right tools to manage both micro and macro conversions.
+A greater experience is created for the consumer when several advertising forms are well integrated to influence a purchase.
+The challenge that advertisers have with traditional advertising forms like TV advertising is measuring and tracking the following engagement activities with prospective consumers.
+The ability to track KPIs after watching a TV commercial is becoming easier with the right tools to manage micro and macro conversions.